 Yes, you can use MSA for forex trading.
 Since forex is highly leveraged, position sizing and money management are particularly important for forex.
-Although there is no "forex" trading vehicle in MSA, the program can be used for forex by selecting "stocks" as the trading vehicle.
+The program can be used for forex by selecting "Stocks/Forex" as the trading vehicle.
 Enter the trades in terms of the entry and exit prices.
 Set the percentage margin to the percentage you use for forex, such as 1%.
 The position size will be given in "shares."
 For example, a full-size lot would be 100,000 shares; a mini lot would be 10,000 share, and so on.
-All calculations are performed in the base currency.
-To obtain the results in a currency other than the base currency, use the currency conversion data input field.
+All calculations are performed in the currency in which the forex symbol is denominated; e.g., for EURUSD, the calculations will be in USD.
+To obtain the results in another currency, use the currency conversion data input field.

 Yes!
 MSA contains full portfolio capability.
 You first define a set of market system files, then select two or more market systems to create a portfolio.
 A market system is simply the combination of a market and a trading system or method.
 Applying system "A" to the e-mini S&P futures market would be one market system.
 Applying the same system to another market would be a second market system.
 Combining both market system together would create a portfolio.
 Most of the options and features available with market systems are also available for portfolios, including optimization of the portfolio position sizing.